Rules, Tips, and Strategies for Spanish 21

 The Rules of Spanish 21

-In a situation where you and the dealer both have a hand of the same value, it’s considered a tie (also known as a push.)
-When this happens, the player gets back the money they bet.
+In a situation where you and the dealer both have a hand of the same value, it’s considered a tie (also known as a push).
+When this happens, the player gets their bet back.
 If both the dealer and player get 21, the player wins.
+Essentially, all player 21s win automatically, even against a dealer 21.
+This is a major rule difference

 Another rule that is similar to blackjack is splitting.
 In Spanish 21, however, players can split up to a maximum of four times, with the option to double after each split.

-Another rule that is not commonly known (just like these little-known poker variants) but implemented in some versions of blackjack, is surrendering.
+Another rule that is not commonly known but is implemented in some blackjack variants is surrendering.
 In blackjack, players can surrender after they’ve seen their first two cards.
 This means they give up half their bet to start a new game.
-In Spanish 21, a player can surrender when the dealer doesn’t have 21 and will also give up half of their wager to end the current game.
+Spanish 21 allows late surrender (after the dealer checks for blackjack).
+This is more liberal than many blackjack games.
+In Spanish 21, a player can surrender when the dealer doesn’t have 21, forfeiting half of their wager to end the current game.
 However, surrendering does not apply if a dealer has a natural 21.

 Bonus Payouts and Side Bets